b3-exmo/b3-exmo.github.io/docs/Culture/Infallibility.md

 If Elder Rasband, being an imperfect mortal, wants a Whopper from Burger King, is his spoken order for fast food to be counted as divine or scriptural?
 No, that would be nonsense.

 If Elder Uchtdorf has a granddaughter who is about to get married, and he shares some advice and wisdom from life experience, should that be counted as divine or scriptural?
-Not necessarily, even though those words may be valid, having been borne of life experience.
+Not necessarily, even though those words may be valid having been borne of life experience.
 Grandparents, seniors, etc have life experience, and can share wisdom from it.
+Incidentally, LDS church leadership is made up largely of nonagenarians.

 Contrast that to someone like Dallin H Oaks defending Mark Hoffman’s documents, before they are found to be forgeries.
 He’s an apostle, directly confronting a theological matter.
 Was he inspired of God to do that?